-\paragraph{RankSVM for \vclaim Claim Retrieval} Since now we know that the best \vclaim claim retriever uses the \emph{BM25 on Body}, we use it to retrieve the top-$N$ \vclaim claims for a given \iclaim sentence, and then we calculate the 19 similarity measures described above for each candidate in this top-$N$ list.
+\paragraph{RankSVM for \vclaim Claim Retrieval} Since now we know that the best \vclaim claim retriever uses \emph{BM25 on Body}, we use it to retrieve the top-$N$ \vclaim claims for the \iclaim sentence, and then we calculate the above 19 similarity measures for each candidate in this top-$N$ list.
 Afterwards, we concatenate the scores for these top-$N$ candidates.
 Thus, we create a feature vector of size $19 \times N$ for each \iclaim sentence.
 For example, a top-3 experiment uses for each \iclaim sentence a feature vector of size $19 \times 3 = 57$, which represents each similarity measure based on the top-3 \vclaim claims retrieved by \emph{BM25 on Body}.
-Then, we train a RankSVM using this feature representation.
+Then, we train a RankSVM model using this feature representation.

-\paragraph{RankSVM--Max} Instead of concatenating the 19-dimensional vectors for the top-$N$ candidates, this time we take the maximum over these candidates for each feature, thus obtaining a new 19-dimensional vector.
-The hypothesis here is that the further apart these scores are, the more confident we can be that the \iclaim sentence can be verified by the top retrieved \vclaim claim \cite{yang2019simple}.
-Then, we train a RankSVM like before.
+\paragraph{RankSVM--Max} Instead of concatenating the 19-dimensional vectors for the top-$N$ candidates, we take the maximum over these candidates for each feature to obtain a new 19-dimensional vector.
+Then, we train a RankSVM model like before.